 The Club discontinued its regular public fundraising activities of rummage and bake sales as members shifted their focus and energies.
 They took on a science project, Life Between the Tides, a supplementary unit for elementary grades, and a project that became Action Nanaimo, which focused on a daily period of physical education and encouragement for schools to serve nutritious food at all school activities.

-Three Past Presidents have been members of the CFUW National Board.
-Two became National Presidents – Susan Murphy (2012-14) and Margaret Strongitharm (1982-1985), and Jo Lane was National Treasurer and Finance Chair (1988-1990).
+Two CFUW Nanaimo members became National Presidents – Susan Murphy (2012-14) and Margaret Strongitharm (1982-1985).
+Jo Lane was National Treasurer and Finance Chair (1988-1990).
 When Margaret was President, the national office was located with the President here in Nanaimo, and Jo was Executive Secretary.
-It became apparent that a permanent national office was needed, and Margaret and Jo were instrumental in finding that home in Ottawa in 1985.
+Margaret and Jo were instrumental in finding a permanent home for CFUW in Ottawa in 1985.

 In 1989, BC Council was established with involvement and support from Nanaimo.
 Its creation gave a focus to provincial issues and an opportunity for “policy by resolution at the provincial level”, stated Nanaimo President Marjorie Stewart, a founding member of the Council and the Status of Women representative for several years.